Call Today! Free Immediate Response (818) 781-1570

 Your Los Angeles criminal defense attorney may be able to prove you were acting in self-defense or were reasonably defending another individual to prevent the use of an unlawful act of excessive force.

-It may also be possible to prove the peace officer is exaggerating the circumstances or even lying in their report.
+It may also be possible to prove that the peace officer exaggerated the circumstances or even lied in their report.

 Call a Los Angeles Criminal Defense Lawyer